Gastric Sleeve Cost - With or Without Insurance

 Gastric sleeve surgery is tax deductible, which can have a big impact on the total cost of surgery.

-You can deduct medical expenses if the costs are more than 10% of your adjusted gross income.
+However, you can only deduct medical expenses if your total out-of-pocket medical costs (for gastric sleeve and any other medical services or treatments you receive throughout the year) are more than 10% of your adjusted gross income.

 To receive the deductions, you’ll need to complete Schedule A of the IRS Form 1040.
 You’ll also need to save your medical bills and payment statements as proof.

-Money in special savings accounts (or even your IRA) may also be a way to pay for part of surgery tax-free:
+Money you’ve put into one of the following special savings accounts (or even your IRA) may also be a way to pay for part of surgery tax-free:

 Canada is generous compared to other countries when it comes to medical tax deductions.
 If you have a prescription, receipt, or other documentation, you can write them off.